koacow/predicting-small-business-performance/README.md

 - tip.json – User tips and recommendations

 We will also use the following supplemental data sources:
-- Bureau of Labor Statistics (https://www.bls.gov/lau/tables.htm#cntyaa) - County-wide labor force and unemployment rate
+- Bureau of Labor Statistics (https://www.bls.gov/lau/tables.htm#cntyaa) - County-wide labor force and unemployment rate for 2023
-- BEA (https://apps.bea.gov/regional/downloadzip.htm) - County-wide GDP and/or personal income
+- BEA (https://apps.bea.gov/regional/downloadzip.htm) - County-wide GDP and/or personal income for 2023

 ## Data Visualization